Mastering RFP and Proposal Cover Letters: Strategies and Templates

 Professional Closure

 The signature on your cover letter should come from a high-level executive or someone with significant authority in your organization.
 This lends credibility and shows the client that your proposal is backed by senior leadership.
-Include contact details for professionalism and ease of communication.
+Ideally, the email is sent by the high-level executive with the owner of the specific RFP cc’d.

 Differentiating Your Cover Letter